Information on data processing in accordance with the EU General Data Protection Regulation (DSGVO)

 - Order history and turnover with business partners;

-- Data in the context of the conduct of legal disputes (e.g. on the parties involved, legal representatives, courts);
+- Data in connection with the conduct of legal disputes (e.g. on the parties involved, legal representatives, courts);

-If there is direct contact with you during an interested party, business or project relationship, further data, such as information about the contact channel, date, occasion and result and copies of the correspondence are processed.
+If there is direct contact with you during an interested party, business or project relationship, further data will be processed, such as information on the contact channel, date, occasion and result and copies of the correspondence.

-To a small extent, ZALF also collects address data of natural persons and companies (e.g. surname, first name, company name, names of contact persons, address, contact details) not directly from the data subject, e.g. for a content-related or promotional approach on the basis of the balance of interests according to Art.
-6 (1) f) DSGVO, among others from public directories (e.g. telephone/business directories), from generally accessible sources (e.g. Internet) or from address service providers.
-You can object to this use in terms of content or advertising at any time with effect for the future using the above contact details (see section I.) (see section VIII.).
+To a small extent, ZALF also collects address data of natural persons and companies (e.g. surname, first name, company name, names of contact persons, address, contact data) not directly from the data subject, e.g. for a content-related or advertising approach on the basis of the balance of interests according to Art.
+6 (1) f) DSGVO, among other things from public directories (e.g. telephone/industry directories), from generally accessible sources (e.g. Internet) or from address service providers.
+You can object to this use in terms of content or advertising at any time with effect for the future by contacting the above-mentioned contact details (see section I.) (see section VIII.).

 ZALF processes your aforementioned personal data and categories of personal data for the fulfilment of the respective contract (e.g. orders subject to a fee, binding participation in AgoraNatura as an investor or provider, invitations, workshops/conferences, other business relationship) or for the implementation of pre-contractual measures (e.g. contact enquiries with regard to contractual measures) with you in accordance with Art.
 6 (1) b) DSGVO.
 For these purposes, your contact details are also used, e.g. in the context of specific information and queries.

 ZALF is also subject to various legal requirements (e.g. Money Laundering Act, tax laws) and in this respect also processes your data on the basis of legal requirements pursuant to Art.
 6 (1) c) or in the public interest pursuant to Art.
 6 (1) e) DSGVO.
-The purposes of the processing include, among others
+The purposes of the processing include

-- the application and evidence requirements in the context of grants by public bodies;
+- the application and verification obligations in the context of grants by public bodies;

 - the prevention of fraud and money laundering;